CrunchyData/postgres-operator/hugo/content/architecture/high-availability.md

 guarantees that no pod will share the same node, it can also lead to downtime events as well.
 This uses the `requiredDuringSchedulingIgnoredDuringExecution` affinity rule.
-- `none`: Pod Anti-Affinity is not used.
+- `disabled`: Pod Anti-Affinity is not used.

 With the default `preferred` Pod Anti-Affinity rule enabled, Kubernetes will attempt to schedule pods created by each of the separate deployments above on a